LakhderAmine99/MontyHallProblemGameJS/README.md

 Also known as The Monty Hall Paradox, The problem was introduced by the bio-statistician **Steve Selvin** (1975a), In a letter to the journal ***The American Statistician***.

+The problem, True to reality or not, Became world famous in 1990 with its presentation in the popular weekly column "Ask Marilyn" in Parade magazine.
+The author Marilyn Vos Savant, Was, According to the Guiness Book of Records at the time, The person with the highest IQ in the world.
+Rewriting in her own words a problem posed to her by a correspondent, Craig Whitaker, vos Savant asked the following:

+> "Suppose you’re on a game show, and you’re given the choice of three doors: behind one door is a car; behind the others, goats.
+You pick a door, say No. 1, and the host, who knows what’s behind the doors, opens another door, say No. 3, which has a goat.
+He then says to you, \Do you want to pick door No. 2?"
+Is it to your advantage to switch your choice?".

 ## Preview

 ![1_image](https://github.com/LakhderAmine99/MontyHallProblemGameJS/blob/main/screenshots/mh%20(1).png)